ianhaggerty/backbone-sails/README.md

 **On the server**, copy/paste the blueprints folder to `api/blueprints`.
 The blueprints are backwards compatible with the original sails blueprints.

+Whilst you are familiarizing yourself with the API, I suggest setting the following blueprint options within `config/blueprints.js`:

+* `mirror` : `true`

+  `mirror` return's socket event's back to the client they originated from - utterly crucial for testing/learning and DRY'ing up your front end.
+* `populate` : `false`

+  `populate` is a sails config option indicating to just populate everything.
+Generally, when working with Backbone.Sails, the criteria for `populate` is shifted to the front end.
+So setting to `false` is a sensible default.
+* `autowatch` : `true`

+  `autowatch` is a flag to the `find` blueprint indicating to subscribe the client to `created` events.
+A good default is true, whilst your learning.
+(There is also a configuration option to dynamically flag this on or off from the client with Backbone.Sails)

 #### Documentation/Learning

 The documentation which is up to date (though in need of a little polish) with the 0.1 release is